Last modified on January 7th, 2023

 Sea moss has prebiotic effects, so it’s good for the gut.
 Prebiotics are fibers that are food for the friendly bacteria in your gut.

-When you use sea moss gel, it has a texture that can heal and soothe your GI system and your other mucus membranes.
+The gel has a texture that can heal and soothe your GI system and your other mucus membranes.

 Iron Deficiency